-* These projects should include various CMS, HAR, dynamic curve warning system, and other roadway applications in their scopes where appropriate.
+These projects should include various CMS, HAR, dynamic curve warning system, and other roadway applications in their scopes where appropriate.

 Mono County Roadway Improvement Program

-Mono County Short-Term Local Roadway Improvement Program
+Mono County Short-Range Local Roadway Improvement Program

 Mono County’s Short-Term Local Roadway Improvement Program focuses on road maintenance and rehabilitation.
 Projects will be prioritized based on the most effective use of resources.
 Pavement sections may not be resurfaced or rehabilitated based solely on PCI ratings.
 Instead, projects may be consolidated by community area and prioritized based on an assessment of the overall status of pavement within a community area.
 This approach will enable the County to minimize mobilization costs and maximize funding available for roadway rehabilitation.